ecsumed/ansible-kubeadm-cluster/roles/common/README.md

-kubeadm_install
+common
 ===============

-Installs the packages required to create a simple Kubernetes cluster via kubeadm specifically step 1/4 "Installing kubelet and kubeadm on your hosts" from http://kubernetes.io/docs/getting-started-guides/kubeadm
+* Installs the packages required to create a simple Kubernetes cluster via kubeadm specifically step 1/4 "Installing kubelet and kubeadm on your hosts" from http://kubernetes.io/docs/getting-started-guides/kubeadm
+* Install any other required packages for the base systems
+* Configure base systems

 Requirements
 ------------